-Like any automation, when developing a new process in RPA a high degree of certainty is required to make it work.
-Teams must clearly define exactly which screens to interface with, the exact data required and the correct manipulation, if you want to achieve successful RPA discovery.
+Like any automation, when developing a new process mapping techniques for RPA a high degree of certainty is required to make it work.
+Teams must clearly define exactly which screens to interface with, the exact data required and the correct manipulation, if you want to achieve successful RPA process mapping.

 A Solid Framework